hieuht2910/assessment/README.md

    15. WebSocket sends the order status update ("READY") to the Customer

 2. **Order Cancellation Flow**

+(Note: Shop Service here is a placeholder for the actual service that processes the order)

 ![order-cancel-diagram.png](diagrams/order-cancel-diagram.png)
    Step-by-step breakdown of the order cancellation flow:
    1. Customer sends a PUT request to /api/orders/{orderId}/cancel endpoint of the Order Service